Racial Disparities

 The Scale of Racial Disparity in Georgia's Carceral System

 Georgia incarcerates its residents at a staggering rate — 881 per 100,000 people across prisons, jails, immigration detention, and juvenile facilities — the highest of any founding NATO country (Racial Disparities in Georgia's Criminal Justice System; Innocent People in Georgia Prisons).
-With approximately 53,000 people in state prisons, 95,000 behind bars in total, and 102,000 Georgia residents locked up across all facility types, the state holds the fourth-highest state prison population in the nation despite ranking only eighth in overall population (Georgia Incarceration Trends).
+With approximately 50,000 people in state prisons, 95,000 behind bars in total, and 102,000 Georgia residents locked up across all facility types, the state holds the fourth-highest state prison population in the nation despite ranking only eighth in overall population (Georgia Incarceration Trends).
 Within this already outsized system, Black Georgians bear a disproportionate burden: they are incarcerated at 2.7 times the rate of white Georgians, according to Prison Policy Initiative data (Racial Disparities in Georgia's Criminal Justice System).
+Black adults constitute 61% of the male prison population while representing only 32–33% of Georgia's total population (Mass Incarceration as a Public Health Crisis).

 The disparity extends far beyond prison walls.
 Of the 528,000 Georgia residents under some form of criminal justice supervision — a figure that includes 356,000 on probation or parole and more than 236,000 booked into local jails annually — Black Georgians, who make up 31% of the state's population, are dramatically overrepresented at every level (Georgia Probation & Community Supervision; Georgia Incarceration Trends).
 Black Georgians are at least twice as likely as white Georgians to serve felony probation statewide, and in some counties that ratio reaches 8 to 1 (Georgia Probation & Community Supervision).
 Georgia already leads the nation in felony probationers, with 191,000 people on felony probation alone — meaning the racial skew of that supervision falls hardest on communities that are already economically marginalized.